 MY IDEA OF A NATURE TRAIL

-So, depending on where I am and what my limitations are, I include under that heading: other people’s gardens, parks and public gardens when taking grandchildren out for walks or to play, walks to school/ nursery/shops, strolls along the Promenade, and when I am at home, the route between the rooms in my flat I nip around to watch birds and even insects from my windows.
-Nature is wonderfully adaptable and opportunistic and wherever I am, there’s always the potential of something to see, often much to see, especially if you’re in the habit of looking.
-I hope that by sharing my experiences and what I discover on my wanderings along any of these ‘Everyday Trails’, that others walking similar routes may see it with fresh eyes, or if they’re planning a visit they may get some idea of what they could hope to find.
+So, depending on where I am and what my limitations are, I include under the Nature Trails heading: other people’s gardens, parks and public gardens when taking grandchildren out for walks or to play, walks to school, nursery, shops or strolls along the Promenade, and when I am at home, the route between the rooms in my flat I nip around to watch birds and even insects from my windows.
+Nature is wonderfully adaptable and opportunistic and wherever I am, there’s always the potential of something to see, often much to see, especially when you’re in the habit of looking.
+I hope that by sharing my experiences and what I discover on my wanderings along any of these ‘Everyday Trails’, that others walking similar routes may look with fresh eyes, or if planning a visit to the areas may get some idea of what they could hope to find.

-Although I can cover some distance when I’m out, the speed at which I meander along probably only qualifies as aerobic exercise in short bursts uphill.
+Although I can cover some distance when I’m out, the speed at which I meander along probably only qualifies as proper aerobic exercise in short bursts uphill.
 My aim has always been to see as much as possible of what’s out there and that’s not something I can do, or want to do at speed.
 Something like ‘slow wandering with a fair amount of hovering around, zig-zagging in pursuit of flighty insects and even standing still in a good spot to see what comes to me’, might describe it.
 At best I would say that taking a walk with me may turn into more of a meander with lots of stops to take photographs and I understand perfectly that this may, and sometimes does, cause impatience when walking with others, so for the most part I do prefer to roam alone.